viraatdas/DistCUDA/README.md

 ![Python Test Workflow](https://github.com/viraatdas/DistCUDA/actions/workflows/python-test.yml/badge.svg) - _currently not setup_

-DistCUDA enables Python developers to easily distribute and manage CUDA tasks across multiple GPUs over a network, similar to how [Numba](https://github.com/numba/numba) simplifies GPU-accelerated computing on a local machine.
+DistCUDA allows Python developers to easily distribute and manage training or inference across multiple remote GPUs.

 By abstracting the complexities of network communication and task distribution, DistCUDA makes high-performance computing accessible to projects of all sizes.

+All you have to do is specify the network address of the machines that have GPUs, and then you can use the `distcuda` API which will seemlessly utilize all the GPUs specified.

 ## Features